 resources: biotic, mineral and energy resources; Coral reefs, coral bleaching; sea-level changes;

-4. Biogeography:Genesis of soils; Classification and distribution of soils; Soil profile; Soil erosion,
+law of the sea and marine pollution. - Biogeography:Genesis of soils; Classification and distribution of soils; Soil profile; Soil erosion,

 Degradation and conservation; Factors influencing world distribution of plants and animals;